 Those interested in Kubernetes and becoming Certified Kubernetes Application Developers (CKADs).

 Let's start by talking about the exam.
 The CKAD exam is a practical exam.
-That is it's going to test your ability to work with live Kubernetes clusters, and the exam covers Kubernetes skills in the following domains.
-Core concepts, configuration, multi-container pods, observability, pod design, services and networking and state persistence.
+That is, it's going to test your ability to work with live Kubernetes clusters, and covers Kubernetes skills in the following domains: Application Design and Build, Application Deployment, Application observability and maintenance, Application Environment, Configuration and Security, and Services and Networking.

-Certifications expired 36 months after being achieved.
-And you can keep your certification active by passing the exam again after your certification expiration date.
-This learning path has a lot of tips to help you succeed in passing the exam.
-In a summary video towards the end of the learning path, we'll explain the exam procedure.
-A link to the official exam website is provided in the description of this course.
+This learning path has a lot of tips to help you succeed in passing the exam, as well as an exam guide course in which we'll explain the exam procedure.
+A link to the official exam website is provided in the description of the course.
 From there, you can find several documents including the official candidate handbook and curriculum overview.

-This learning path is designed around exam domains.
-Although application developers working with Kubernetes are the intended audience for this learning path anyone interested in understanding more about how Kubernetes works or how to work with Kubernetes would consider completing this learning path.
+This learning path is designed for application developers working with Kubernetes who want to get certified, but anyone interested in understanding more about how to work with Kubernetes will certainly benefit from taking this learning path.

-Before you take this learning path you should already be comfortable with containers and Docker.
-If you need to develop your container know-how, the Docker in depth learning path here on Cloud Academy is a great way to build up your skills!
+Before you start this learning path, you should already be comfortable with containers and Docker.
+If you need to develop your container know-how, the Docker in-depth learning path here on Cloud Academy is a great way to build up your skills!
 We’ll be using Kubernetes running on Linux machines, so you should also be comfortable working with Linux shells.

 Jonathan Lewey is a DevOps Content Creator at Cloud Academy.
 With experience in the Networking and Operations of the traditional Information Technology industry, he has also lead the creation of applications for corporate integrations, and served as a Cloud Engineer supporting developer teams.
 Jonathan has a number of specialities including: a Cisco Certified Network Associate (R&S / Sec), an AWS Developer Associate, an AWS Solutions Architect, and is certified in Project Management.